microsoft/vscode-dev-containers/containers/docker-in-docker/README.md

 ## Description

 Dev containers can be useful for all types of applications including those that also deploy into a container based-environment.
 While you can directly build and run the application inside the dev container you create, you may also want to test it by deploying a built container image into your local Docker Desktop instance without affecting your dev container.

 This example illustrates how you can do this by running CLI commands and using the [Docker VS Code extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) right from inside your dev container.
+It installs the Docker extension inside the container so you can use its full feature set with your project.

 ## How it works / adapting your existing dev container config